kal3bo/itesm-exchange/README.md

     * "server": "^1.0.18"
     * "jquery.easing": "^1.4.1"

-#### 3.3.4 Referencias
+#### 3.3.4 References
 - [Portal skeleton](https://www.w3schools.com/w3css/tryw3css_templates_portfolio.htm)
 - [Bootstrap Tutorial](https://www.w3schools.com/bootstrap4/default.asp)

 ### 3.4 Backend
-El backend está compuesto por una sola instancia con una única base de datos llamada ***itesm-exchange*** la cual está alojada dentro de SQL Cloud de GCP.
-Es un modelo de base de datos relacional que contiene 5 tablas:
+The backend is made up of a single instance with a single database called *** itesm-exchange *** which is hosted within the GCP SQL Cloud.
+It is a relational database model that contains 5 tables:
-1. **users**:  Los usuarios cuentan con su información personal, correo, contraseña así como relaciones con las siguientes tablas.
+1. **users**: Users have their personal information, email, password as well as relationships with the following tables.
-2. **user_type**: Tabla para hacer relacion con la información que debe tener un usuario dependiendo de sus permisos.
-Los posibles usuarios que pueden ingresar a la plataforma:
+2. **user_type**: Table to make relation with the information that a user must have depending on their permissions.
+Potential users who can enter the platform:
-    * Estudiantes
+     * Students
-    * Profesores
+     * Teachers
-    * Administrador
+     * Administrator
-3. **campus**: Almacena la información y descripción de los diferentes campus del Tecnológico de Monterrey.
+3. **campus**: Stores the information and description of the different campus of the Tecnológico de Monterrey.
-4. **courses**: Almacena los diferentes cursos y sus descripciones.
+4. **courses**: Stores the different courses and their descriptions.
-5. **grades**: Asigna a cada estudiante una calificación por curso y profesor.
+5. **grades**: Assign each student a grade per course and teacher.

-#### 3.4.1 Lenguaje de programación
+#### 3.4.1 Programming Language
 - SQL
 #### 3.4.2 Framework
 - MySQL 5.7

 ### 3.5 API

-#### 3.5.1 Lenguaje de programación
+#### 3.5.1 Programming Language
 * Python 3.7.5
 #### 3.5.2 Framework
 * Flask
-#### 3.5.3 Librerías de funciones o dependencias
+#### 3.5.3 Libraries and Dependencies
 * sqlalchemy
 * import os
 * import datetime